Kyriosity/read-write/README+/software/README.md

 ## ...  which opens tomes

-Large projects will tear this patchwork - not a figure of speech.
+Large/challenging projects will tear this patchwork - not a figure of speech.
 Even if we speak not about megastructures (OSs, IDEs, gaming worlds, ...) but traditional LOB<sup>🕴️</sup> applications or NAME4SMART.

 Horizontal resource scaling will result in a kludge - getting harder and more expensive to evolve, and maintain, with little EXPERTise for NEXT GENEs.